ShaunHan/acat/docs/_build/html/_sources/ga.rst.txt

 All the adsorbate operators can be easily used with other ASE operators. ``AddAdsorbate``, ``RemoveAdsorbate``, ``MoveAdsorbate`` and ``ReplaceAdsorbate`` operators can be used for both non-periodic nanoparticles and periodic surface slabs. ``CutSpliceCrossoverWithAdsorbates`` operator only works for nanoparticles, and it is not recommonded as it is not stable yet.

-As an example we will find the stable structures (chemical ordering + coverage pattern) of a Ni110Pt37 icosahedral nanoalloy with adsorbate species of H, C, O, OH, CO, CH, CH2 and CH3 using the EMT calculator.
+As an example we will optimize both the adsorbate coverage pattern and the catalyst chemical ordering of a Ni110Pt37 icosahedral nanoalloy with adsorbate species of H, C, O, OH, CO, CH, CH2 and CH3 using the EMT calculator.

-The script for the genetic algorithm looks as follows:
+The script for a parallel genetic algorithm looks as follows:

 .. code-block:: python

     from acat.settings import adsorbate_elements
     from acat.adsorbate_coverage import ClusterAdsorbateCoverage
     from acat.build.orderings import RandomOrderingGenerator as ROG
     from acat.build.patterns import random_coverage_pattern